Lesser mouse-deer: Distribution

 The lesser mouse-deer is found widely across Southeast Asia in Indochina, Myanmar (Kra Isthmus), Brunei, Cambodia, China (Southern Yunnan), Indonesia (Kalimantan, Sumatra and many other small islands), Laos, Malaysia (Peninsular Malaysia, Sarawak and many other small islands), Singapore, Thailand, and Vietnam.

 Description

 It is one of the smallest known hoofed mammals, its mature size being as little as 45 cm (18 inches) and 2 kg (4.4 lb) and related to the even smaller Java mouse-deer.
 It is threatened by predation by feral dogs.

 Through further research it is also discovered that the creatures who were initially believed to be nocturnal actually conduct their activities during the day.
-As discovered by Kusuda, the first being that though many births occur in May, November or December, the females are able to reproduce throughout the year (Kusuda et al).
+Also, though many births occur in May, November or December, the females are able to reproduce throughout the year (Kusuda et al.).

-Folklore
+Folklore and literature

 In Indonesian and Malaysian folklore, the mouse-deer Sang Kancil is a cunning trickster similar to Br'er Rabbit from the Uncle Remus tales, even sharing some story plots.
 For instance, they both trick enemies pretending to be dead or inanimate, and both lose a race to slower opponents.
+The mouse-deer also plays a role in the novel King Rat, when the character The King sells rat meat to officers within his POW camp but claims it is mouse-deer meat in order to fool them into eating it.